Lice infestations in Australia

 After Phase III clinical studies demonstrated Xeglyze’s safety and efficacy, multinational pharmaceutical company Dr Reddy’s Laboratories agreed to pay Hatchtech up to $A279 million for the rights to commercialise the product in multiple territories.

-Apart from causing irritation and embarrassment, head lice infestations can lead to children missing school and their parents missing work.
+Apart from causing irritation and embarrassment, head lice can lead to children missing school and their parents missing work.
 In the USA alone, the economic toll has been estimated at around $US1 billion.

 Although infestations are common – with an estimated 6–12 million cases annually among children aged 3–11 in the USA – there have been few advances in head lice treatment in recent years.